GunceOzer/NewsWisePlatform/README.md

 no registration is required.
 However, interactive features like liking, sharing, saving, and commenting on news items are made accessible with an easy pop-up registration -- choose from quick social media sign-in options or a more traditional email registration.
 Retention Phase The retention strategy includes email notifications.
-These are triggered after a 30-day inactivity period, re-engaging users with content that piques their interest and draws them back into the NewsWise community.
+These are triggered after a 10-day inactivity period, re-engaging users with content that piques their interest and draws them back into the NewsWise community.

+#Future Work

+- Multiple Login Options: To streamline the user experience, NewsWise offers login methods including Google and Facebook.
+This feature allows for a quick and hassle-free sign-in process, giving users immediate access to their personalized news feed

+-Sentiment analysis for comments: Sentiment analysis to prevent language abuse